Virgin Gorda

 • Chez Bamboo

-An elegant restaurant serving Creole and Caribbean cuisine with a French flair.
-Phone: 284-495-5752.
+This elegant restaurant serves Creole and Caribbean cuisine with a French flair.
+Phone: 284-495-5752

 • Fat Virgin’s Café

-A quaint eatery serving breakfast lunch and dinner.
-Located on the water’s edge and specializing in island cuisine, seafood, and homemade breads, soups, and desserts.
+This quaint eatery serves breakfast, lunch, and dinner.
+It’s on the water’s edge and specializes in island cuisine, seafood, homemade breads, soups, and desserts.
 Web: www.fischerscove.com.
 Phone: 284-495-5252

 • Flying Iguana